-Between 2014 - 2019, the City has generated more than \$5.9 million in net new sales tax revenue as a result of the Office and Industrial Sales Tax Incentive Program.
-There were 58 new jobs created as a result of this program between 2014 - 2019.
+During 2020, the City has generated more than \$2,818,456 in net new sales tax revenue as a result of the Office and Industrial Sales Tax Incentive Program.
+Each business agreed to create 10 full-time jobs per agreement.